 Customer feedback questions that help you understand your customers

-First of all, you can’t help your customers if you don’t know who they are and what they want in the first place.
+You can’t help your customers if you don’t know who they are and what they want in the first place.
 Asking your customers about themselves helps you gather psychographic data that can be used to create user personas: semi-fictional characters based on the real people who use your product.
 These personas come in handy for more targeted marketing and for improving user experience.

 1. How would you describe yourself in one sentence?

-2. What is your main goal for using this website/product?
+2. What is your main goal for using this [website/product]?

 What do your customers want?
 Use this question to determine why people have turned to your product and what their expectations are.

 3. What, if anything, is preventing you from achieving that goal?